 disclaimer

 • Crimes that involve the use of deadly weapons

 If the request is denied, the court is mandated by law to provide a written explanation for the denial.
-The petitioner may file a request for reconsideration later, depending on the court’s reasons for the denial.
-Instructions and forms for requesting a set-aside order and reconsideration can be found on the court’s website.
+Depending on the court's reasons for the denial, the petitioner may file a request for reconsideration later.
+Instructions and forms for requesting a set-aside order and reconsideration may be found on the court’s website.
+If the petition is granted, the court clerk may inform the Department of Public Safety to update the individual’s criminal history.

+disclaimer